 Jesus said to him, "He who is bathed needs only to wash his feet, but is completely clean; and you are clean, but not all of you."
 For He knew who would betray Him; therefore He said, "You are not all clean."
-Resuming His place at the table, He bade them imitate the example He had just given them.
+Resuming His place at the table, He instructed them to imitate the example He had just given them.